drowe67/codec2-dev/stm32/doc/sm1000_manual.md

 You now have a DFU file!

-Here are the steps:
+Here are the firmware upload steps:
 1. Apply power with PTT held down, then release PTT.
-Connect the SM1000 to a Windows PC.
+1. Connect the SM1000 USB to a Windows PC.

+TODO: I think maybe this is an alternative method?
+start---

-1. To create an image in the DFU format: Upload Action (to create a DFU file image).
+To create an image in the DFU format: Upload Action (to create a DFU file image).
 Choose, and then enter a file name to save the image.
 Select Upload, and select Yes.

+----end

-1. To Flash: Choose, to select the DFU flash file image.
-Select Upgrade to start the process, and select Yes.
+1. To Flash DFU Image: ```Choose```, to select the DFU flash file image.
+Select ```Upgrade``` to start the process, and select ```Yes```.
 1. It will begin the erase process, then the flash.
-It should see a message when completed that it was successful
+1. A message when complete that it was successful

-1. Power cycle the SM1000 and the new firmware will run.
+Power cycle the SM1000 and the new firmware will run.

 Thanks Walter K5WH for this procedure.